adsabs/ADSReferencePipeline/README.md

     $ pip install -r dev-requirements.txt
     $ vim local_config.py # edit, edit

 ### Config options for users
 *

 ## Queues
 *

+### Command lines:

+#####To run diagnostics:
+* Either supply list of bibcodes or list of source files

+    python run.py DIAGNOSTICS -b <list of bibcodes separated by spaces>
+    python run.py DIAGNOSTICS -s <list of source filenames separated by spaces>

+note that if both list of bibcodes and source filenames are supplied, list of bibcodes is taken.
+ If diagnostics is run without any parameters, count of records in each of the four tables, Reference, History, Resolved, and Compare are displayed.

+#####To resolve text source files:

+* List source files to be processed using the command

+    python run.py RAW -s <list of source filenames separated by spaces>

+#####To resolve xml source files:
+* It can be verified if a publisher xml source file can be parsed so that the references can be resolved.
+To check this

+    python run.py XML -p <parse filename>

+* List source files to be processed using the command

+    python run.py XML -s <list of source filenames separated by spaces>

+#####To resolve source files in a directory:
+* Specify the directory, the file extension to locate in that directory, and an optional cutoff time parameter, to consider only source files with modified date after the cutoff date

+    python run.py DIR -p <source files path> -e <source files extension> <cutoff date (optional)>

 ## Maintainers